jacoscaz/node-ni-uri/README.md

 #### .digest([string algorithm], string | Buffer data, [string encoding], [Object | boolean parts])

 Generates the hash/value component for some data.
-Returns the has or a formatted uri.
+Returns the hash or a formatted uri.

     const result = ni.digest('sha-256', 'The quick brown fox jumps over the lazy dog.');